 Sour cream for garnish

 Heat a large dutch oven over medium heat.
+Drizzle in the Cilantro Lime Extra Virgin Olive Oil to just cover the bottom of the pan.
 Add onion and bell pepper and saute until softened, about 5 minutes.
 Add the tomato paste to the onion and bell pepper and saute, increasing the heat just a bit and allowing the tomato paste to brown a little.
 Reduce the heat and add the ground chicken to the pot along with the Cilantro and Lime Pepper.
 Cook until the meat is no longer pink, about 7 minutes.
 Add in the garlic and jalapeño and saute just until fragrant, about 2 minutes.